FalconLuma/Project-Wingman-Randomizer/README.txt

   - Range: The max distance in meters that weapon can lock onto an enemy from

   The following stats are exclusive to the gun pods (RGP, MGP, HGP, CGP), the Railgun uses the stats above
-  - Gun Reload: the time in seconds between shots of a single gunpod
+  - Gun Reload: the time in seconds between shots for a single gunpod
   - Gun Ammo: The number of shots a single slot of a gunpod has.